-Though challenging, it is possible to follow a yield maintenance formula to determine how much this fee will be.
+Though it is a bit challenging to do so, it is possible to follow a yield maintenance formula to determine how much this fee will be.
 Another option is to use a yield maintenance calculator that can handle the more complex equations.

 The formula is:

-If you would like to calculate this on your own, (1 – (1+r)-n/12)/r is the formula for calculating the Present Value.
+If you would like to calculate the yield maintenance on your own, (1 – (1+r)-n/12)/r is the formula for calculating the Present Value.
 In this, the Treasury Yield is r, and n is the number of months.

 How Does Yield Maintenance Differ from Defeasance?